lowcoder-org/lowcoder/docs/data-sources/connect-to-databases-1/google-sheets.md

 ---
-description: Connect to Google Sheets, then access and manipulate data in Openblocks.
+description: Connect to Google Sheets, then access and manipulate data in Lowcoder.
 ---

 # Google Sheets